StackVista/stackstate-docs/configure/security/authentication/oidc.md

     }
   }

-  // map the groups from the OIDC provider to the 3 standard subjects in StackState (guest, powerUser and admin) guestGroups = ["oidc-guest-role-for-stackstate"] powerUserGroups = ["oidc-power-user-role-for-stackstate"] adminGroups = ["oidc-admin-role-for-stackstate"]
+  // map the groups from the OIDC provider to the
+  // 3 standard subjects in StackState (guestGroups, powerUserGroups and adminGroups) guestGroups = ["oidc-guest-role-for-stackstate"] powerUserGroups = ["oidc-power-user-role-for-stackstate"] adminGroups = ["oidc-admin-role-for-stackstate"]
 }
 ```

-Configuration field explanation:
+Follow the steps below to configure StackState to authenticate using OIDC:

+1. Add details of the OIDC authentication provider to `application_stackstate.conf` - see the example above.
+This should replace the existing `authentication` section that is nested in `stackstate.api`:
-1. **clientId** - The ID of the OIDC client from the first step
+    - **clientId** - The ID of the [OIDC client you created for StackState](#configure-oidc-provider).
-2. **secret** - The secret for the OIDC client from the first step
+    - **secret** - The secret for the [OIDC client you created for StackState](#configure-oidc-provider)
-3. **discoveryUri** - URI that can be used to discover the OIDC provider.
+    - **discoveryUri** - URI that can be used to discover the OIDC provider.
 Normally also documented or returned when creating the client in the OIDC provider.
-4. **jwsAlgorithm** - The default for OIDC is `RS256`.
-If your OIDC provider uses a different one it can be changed here
+    - **jwsAlgorithm** - The default for OIDC is `RS256`.
+If your OIDC provider uses a different one, it can be set here.
-5. **scope** - Should match (or be a subset of) the scope provided in the OIDC provider configuration.
+    - **scope** - Should match, or be a subset of, the scope provided in the OIDC provider configuration.
 StackState uses this to request access to these parts of a user profile in the OIDC provider.
-6. **redirectUri** - The URI where the login callback endpoint of StackState is reachable (must be a fully qualified URL that points to the `/loginCallback` path)
+    - **redirectUri** - Optional: The URI where the login callback endpoint of StackState is reachable.
+Populated by default using the `stackstate.baseUrl`, but can be overridden.
+This must be a fully qualified URL that points to the `/loginCallback` path.
-7. **jwtClaims** -
+    - **jwtClaims** -
-   1. **usernameField** - The field in the OIDC user profile that should be used as the username.
-By default this will be the `preferred_username`, however many providers omit this field.
+       - **usernameField** - The field in the OIDC user profile that should be used as the username.
+By default this will be the `preferred_username`, however, many providers omit this field.
 A good alternative is `email`.
-   2. **groupsField** - The field from which StackState will read the role/group for a user.
+       - **groupsField** - The field from which StackState will read the role/group for a user.

-Finally make sure that the roles users can have in Keycloak are mapped to the correct subjects in StackState using the `guestGroups`, `powerUserGroups` or `adminGroups` settings; see also the [default roles](../rbac/rbac_permissions.md#predefined-roles).
-More roles can be created as well.
-See the [RBAC](../rbac/role_based_access_control.md) documentation for the details.
+2. Map user roles from OIDC to the correct StackState subjects in `application_stackstate.conf` - see the example above.
+    - **roles** - for details, see the [default StackState roles](/configure/security/rbac/rbac_permissions.md#predefined-roles).
+More StackState roles can also be created, see the [RBAC documentation](/configure/security/rbac/README.md).

+3. Restart StackState to apply the changes.

 ## See also